fangohr/paper-supplement-ocaml-performance/README.md

 # Small OCaml performance study

-Supplement for manuscript "Nmag micromagnetic simulation tool -- software engineering lessons learned" by Hans Fangohr and Matteo Franchin (2016).
+Supplement for manuscript "Nmag micromagnetic simulation tool -- software engineering lessons learned" by Hans Fangohr, Maximilian Albert and Matteo Franchin (2016).

 This repository contains some test programs that help investigating the performance of code emitted by the OCaml compiler (`ocamlopt`) for some of